-Chris Beene enters his tenth season at the helm of the cross country and track and field programs at South Plains College.
-Since his arrival, Beene has led the Texans and Lady Texans to a combined 23 NJCAA championships in men’s and women’s cross country, half marathon, indoor track and outdoor track, all of which have flooded in since 2006.
+Just completing his 11th season at the helm of the Texan and Lady Texan track and field program is Chris Beene.
+Since his arrival, Beene has led the Texans and Lady Texans to a combined 30 NJCAA Championships in men and women’s cross country, half marathon, and indoor and outdoor track.

-Beene has coached athletes that currently hold nine NJCAA meet or national records.
-His athletes have won over 100 individual and relay national championships and countless All-American awards.
+He has coached student-athletes who currently hold nine NJCAA meet or national records, who have won more than 140 individual and relay national championships, and who have achieved hundreds of All-American performances.

-Beene came to South Plains College from Wayland Baptist University, where he was named Women’s NAIA Region 5 and 6 Coach of the Year in 2003 and 2004.
+Beene came to South Plains College from Wayland Baptist University, where he was named Women’s NAIA Region V and VI Coach of the Year in 2003 and 2004.
 He also earned Men’s Sooner Athletic Conference Coach of the Year honors in 2003 and 2004 and led his men’s team to a Sooner Athletic Conference championship in 2003.

 Before taking over at Wayland, Beene served four seasons as an assistant coach at Texas Tech University where he was in charge of coaching multi-events, pole vault, and javelin.
 Beene has also had coaching stints at Abilene Christian University, and Texas A&M-Kingsville.

 A former All-American decathlete, Beene received both his Bachelor and Master’s degrees in kinesiology from Angelo State University.
 He and his wife, Corye, have a daughter, Faith, and a son, Sage.

 Beginning his fifth season with the Texan and Lady Texan cross country and track and field teams is Frank Barker, who primarily works with the distance runners.